How to self build your dream home and stay optimistic

 Fantastic!
 Now you need a good local solicitor who can help you with land searches, drafting contracts and help you navigate the legal world of property transactions.

-On the other hand, if you were to purchase the land and then find you can’t get planning, it might be near impossible to sell it on.
+On the other hand, if you were to purchase the land and then find you can’t get planning permission, it might be near impossible to sell it on.
 Again a good local solicitor is worth their weight in gold.

 Self Build Mortgages